A guide to the best restaurants in Kolymbari

 Restaurants in Kolymbari reflect their surroundings – the resort is on the coast, so menus are steeped in seafood choices, featuring everything from fresh catches grilled to perfection, to octopus in wine sauces and fried calamari, served with a Cretan twist.
-On top of that, you'll often be treated to sea breezes as you dine, mostly because the eateries here are located right alongside the waterfront.
+On top of that, you’ll often be treated to sea breezes as you dine on your holidays to Greece here, mostly because the eateries here are located right alongside the waterfront.

 For top-notch dining in an elegant setting, Palio Arhontiko fits the bill.
 With a stone, cave-like interior and sweeping views of the sea, this restaurant is cosy and scenic all wrapped into one.
 Every meal here starts with a shot of ouzo, followed by a complimentary bottle.
 The food is traditional Greek such as tender rabbit stifado and lamb kleftiko, though you can also get hamburgers and chicken fillets.

 This quaint village taverna blends land and sea – in the views, that is – as it’s nestled into the hillside and looks all the way out to sea.
 You can visit just for an ice-cold glass of beer and the relaxed atmosphere, or opt for items off the supremely Cretan menu.
 Dishes include pastry pockets filled with cheese, herbs or onions or oven-cooked meat.